InTheBottle/BottleRim/README.md

 2. This list comes with a preconfigured Community Shaders setup, but feel free to press the "Page Up" key and play around with things.

-3. Check the "Optionals" separator in Mo2 if you'd like.
+3. Check the "Optionals" separator in Mo2, I have them enabled by default but all are safe to disable at any time.
+The reason for leaving them enabled is just to help those that use them not have to worry about where the plugins should go since it will already be set.

 ### Antivirus Exceptions
 - Add exceptions in Windows Defender for the BottleRim folder and `ModOrganizer.exe` to avoid crashes.